 Microsoft Excel 2010 extends the UDF model to the cluster by enabling Excel 2010 UDFs to run in a Windows HPC cluster.
 When a supported cluster is available, users can instruct Excel 2010 to use that cluster by selecting a cluster connector and specifying the cluster name in the Advanced options of the Excel Options dialog box.
 In the cluster, UDFs work much like traditional UDFs, except that the calculation is performed by one or more servers.
 The key benefit is parallelization.
 If a workbook contains calls to long-running UDFs, multiple servers can be used to evaluate functions simultaneously.
 In order to run on the cluster, the UDFs must be contained in a cluster-safe XLL file.

 For more information, see HPC Services for Excel.

 For information about the job and task properties that you can use to define your parallel computing jobs, see:

-For information about creating, submitting, and monitoring jobs by using HPC Job Manager, see:
+For information about creating, submitting, and monitoring jobs, see:

-For information about creating, submitting, and monitoring jobs by using a command prompt window or HPC PowerShell, and for developer resources, including information about using the SDK, the SOA programming model, and Excel calculation offloading, see Online Resources.
+For information about creating, submitting, and monitoring jobs by using a command prompt window or HPC PowerShell, and for developer resources, including information about using the SDK, the SOA programming model, and Excel calculation offloading, see Online Resources for Microsoft HPC Pack.